Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Can kidney stones resolve without medical treatment?

-Stones measuring 4 millimeters or smaller often pass naturally within days to weeks.
+Stones measuring 4 millimetres or smaller often pass naturally within days to weeks.
 A urologist may recommend conservative management with pain control and increased fluids while monitoring progress.
 Larger stones typically require intervention through medications that facilitate passage or procedures that break up or remove the stone directly.

 How long does it take for a kidney stone to pass?